jfgonzal/workflows/README.md

 ## Features

-compiles coffeescript to js
+Compiles coffeescript to js__
-compoles sass to css
+Compoles sass to css.__
-merges all js files to one
+Merges all js files to one.__
-merges all css files to one
+Merges all css files to one.__
-minifies html, css, js, and images.
+Minifies html, css, js, and images.__
-Allows for the use of compass and browserify.
+Allows for the use of compass and browserify.__